 here, -cp defines the protein configuration obtained in the last step, -cs is the solvent configuration which is a part of GROMACS, -o defines the name of the output file, and -p is the topology file.

 Now, if you open the topol.top file, you will find SOL molecules at the end of the file as shown in Fig. 3.
 The topology file will not be updated in case a non-water solvent is used.

 Now, we need to add ions to the charged protein

 by using the genion module.
 It requires a grompp module to produce a .tpr file which is used as an input to the genion command.
-First, we need a MD parameter (.mdp) file which contains all the coordinates and topology information to generate a .tpr file.
+First, we need an MD parameter (.mdp) file which contains all the coordinates and topology information to generate a .tpr file.
 The ions.mdp file can be downloaded from here.

 As you can see in ions.mdp file, we have defined the periodic boundary conditions (PBC) which are used to minimize edge effects in a finite system, so that there are no boundaries in the system.
 The artifact caused by the boundaries is now replaced by the PBCs .
-After that you can see, verlet cut-off scheme has been preferred over the groups of atoms because it offers several advantages such as it works good for the systems where energy conservation is necessary and also works well on CPUs with SSE and AVX.
+After that you can see, verlet cut-off scheme has been preferred over the groups of atoms because it offers several advantages such as it works well for the systems where energy conservation is necessary and also works well on CPUs with SSE and AVX.

 Let’s generate .tpr file and then add ions.

 $ gmx grompp -f ions.mdp -c 1zni_solvate.gro -p topol.top -o ions.tpr

 $ gmx genion -s ions.tpr -o 1zni_solvate_ions.gro -p topol.top -neutral